Short summary of the content of a book or journal article. Commonly found in many databases and some periodicals index.

 Back issues of periodicals which have been sent to the bindery.
 Located in Harrison Libraries, shelved on the lower level in call number order.

-Unique letter and number combination to identify the location of a book or bound periodical on the shelf.
-Mortensen and Allen (music and dance) Libraries use LC (Library of Congress) call numbers.
-Call numbers group materials by subject.
+Unique letter and number combination to group materials by subject, and to identify the precise location of a book or other item on the shelf.
+Mortensen and Allen Libraries use Library of Congress call numbers, as do most university libraries.
+Most public libraries use Dewey Decimal call numbers.

 This office is responsible for the creation of the Libraries Catalog, including description, creation of the bibliographic record, and assignment of the call number.
 Part of Library Resource and Metadata Services Department.

 Movable shelves designed to save space.
-Public compact shelving can be found in the Allen Stacks and Periodicals on the lower level.
-Storage, Rare Books and Archives also have compact shelving.
+Public compact shelving can be found in the Allen Stacks and Bound Periodicals on the lower level.
+Storage, Rare Books, and Archives also have compact shelving.

 The most recent issues of periodicals.
 Usually, but not always, the current year.
 In Mortensen, shelved on the main level near Woods Classroom in alphabetical order by title.
 In Allen, shelved near the entrance in alphabetical order by title.